armand0e/Repo-Save-Manager/README.md

 *   The save editing features and encryption methods were heavily based on the great work done by N0edL in the original [R.E.P.O-Save-Editor](https://github.com/N0edL/R.E.P.O-Save-Editor).

-## License

-This project is released under the MIT License.
-(See LICENSE file for details - consider adding one if you haven't).

 ## Contributing

 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/armand0e/Repo-Save-Manager/issues) if you want to contribute